Trump meets Russian Foreign Minister Lavrov amid Comey firestorm

 President Trump met with Russian Foreign Minister Sergey Lavrov Wednesday, amid a firestorm on Capitol Hill over Trump’s Tuesday firing of FBI Director James Comey.

-Secretary of State Rex Tillerson met first with Lavrov Wednesday morning.
-At a photo op at the State Department, Tillerson said he hoped to “continue our dialogue that began in Moscow on a broad range of topics.”
+Trump told reporters that the two had a "very very good meeting" and talked about the crisis in Syria.

+"[W]e want to see the killing, the horrible killing, in Syria stop as soon as possible and everybody is working toward that end," Trump said, ahead of a separate meeting with former Secretary of State Henry Kissinger.

-After the meeting, Lavrov traveled to the White House and met with Trump, where the two were expected to discuss topics such as Syria, Ukraine and other foreign policy issues.
-The Russian Foreign Ministry tweeted out a picture of the pair.
+Lavrov first met with Secretary of State Rex Tillerson, before traveling to the White House and meeting with Trump.
+The Russian Foreign Ministry tweeted out a picture of the pair, as well as a picture of Trump with Russian ambassador Sergey Kislyak.

-While Trump had expressed hopes for a good relationship with Russian President Vladimir Putin on the campaign trail and in the early days of his presidency, Trump said in April that relations with Russia “may be at an all-time low” -- a sentiment later also expressed by Tillerson.
+Former National Security Adviser Michael Flynn was fired in February after it was revealed he misled Vice President Pence about his discussions with Kislyak.

-Lavrov’s visit, however, also risked being overshadowed by the firing of Comey.
+Lavrov’s visit risked being overshadowed by the firing of Comey.
 As Lavrov met with Tillerson, Democrats continued to express their outrage at the ouster, raising questions as to whether it was connected to the FBI’s current investigation into Russian meddling in the 2016 race and Trump campaign officials' alleged ties to Russia.

 Senate Democratic Leader Chuck Schumer, D-N.Y., renewed his calls for a special prosecutor to take over the investigation.